pixprocoder/leader-board/README.md

 # leader-board

- This projct is for pratice web layout
+This project is for practice web layout